Susan Dentzer

 Susan Dentzer an American health care and health policy analyst, commentator, and journalist.
-She is the President and Chief Executive Officer of America's Physician Groups, the organization of more than 335 physician practices that provide patient-centered, coordinated, and integrated care for patients while being accountable for cost and quality.
-Until April 2022, she was a Senior Policy Fellow at the Robert J. Margolis Center for Health Policy at Duke University, located in Washington, DC.
+She is the president and chief executive officer of America's Physician Groups, the organization of more than 335 physician practices that provide patient-centered, coordinated, and integrated care for patients while being accountable for cost and quality.
+Until April 2022, she was a senior policy fellow at the Robert J. Margolis Center for Health Policy at Duke University, located in Washington, D.C.
 She was formerly president and chief executive officer of the Network for Excellence in Health Innovation (NEHI).
 Prior to NEHI she served as the senior policy adviser for the Robert Wood Johnson Foundation.
 She was the editor-in-chief of the journal Health Affairs.

 Background

 She is an elected member of the National Academy of Medicine (formerly the Institute of Medicine) and the Council on Foreign Relations.
 She is a former health correspondent for the News Hour with Jim Lehrer and correspondent and columnist for U.S. News & World Report and Newsweek.
 She is a graduate of Dartmouth College, class of 1977, and a member of the Nieman Fellowship class of 1987.
 She served on the Board of Trustees of Dartmouth College from 1993 to 2004.